invertase/react-native-firebase/docs/modules/transactions.md

 # Transactions

-!> Transactions is currently an experimental feature in RNFirebase.
-Whilst it does work there may still be some issues with it, especially around offline connectivity handling.
-Please report any issues in the usual manner.

 ?> For help on how to use firebase transactions please see the [Firebase Transaction Documentation](https://firebase.google.com/docs/reference/js/firebase.database.Reference#transaction).

 ### Android Implementation